InnerSourceCommons/InnerSourceLearningPath/trusted-committer-script.md

 the TCs role in making that happen.

 Let's talk about participation.
 There is a continuum of participation in an InnerSource community.

+-> Show participation-1.png

+There are people not even aware of the community,

+-> Show participation-2.png

+_newbies_ which are aware of the community but have not yet used or contributed to the software,

+-> Show participation-3.png

+_consumers_ which already use the software,

+-> Show participation-4.png

+_contributors_ who have made at least one contribution and

+-> Show participation-5.png

-There are people not even aware of the community, _newbies_ which are aware of the community but have not yet used or contributed to the software, _consumers_ which already use the software, _contributors_ who have made at least one contribution and _TCs_, who take responsibility for both the software and the community.
-As a TC, you are responsible for moving individuals along this continuum and to uplevel their ability to make contributions.
+_TCs_, who take responsibility for both the software and the community.
+As a TC, you are responsible for

+-> Show participation-6.png

+moving individuals along this continuum and to uplevel their ability to make contributions.
 In that sense, TCs act as force multipliers in their community.

+As indicated earlier, it is helpful for TCs to engage in

+-> Show participation-7.png

+marketing their product and their community, in order to increase the number of newbies and consumers.
+They should communicate

+-> Show participation-8.png

-As indicated earlier, it is helpful for TCs to engage in marketing their product and their community, in order to increase the number of newbies and consumers.
-They should communicate opportunities for making contributions to consumers and try to elicit and align the interests of potential contributors with that of the community.
-What has often worked well in my personal experience is if contributors were able to work on something that made their day job easier, such as tools, e. g.
+opportunities for making
+contributions to consumers and try to elicit and align the interests of potential contributors with that of the community.
+What has often worked well in my personal experience is if contributors were able to work on something that made their day job easier.

+-> Hide slides

+One of my best contributors made the case to his superior that if we invested 10 % of his time in building a tool in the InnerSource community, he would save about 20 % of his time by automating an otherwise manual task and not just for him, but for many other of his colleagues, as well.

+Finally, it is the TCs responsibility to

+-> Show participation-9.png

-Finally, it is the TCs responsibility to identify contributors with the potential to grow, to foster and to nurture that growth e. g. by getting contributors excited for tackling challenging tasks and to mentor or coach them while they are performing them.
-This is, in my opinion, the noblest responsibility a TC has.
+identify contributors with the potential to grow, to foster and to nurture that growth e. g. by getting contributors excited for tackling challenging tasks and to mentor or coach them while they are performing them.

+-> Hide slides

+This is, in my opinion,
+the noblest responsibility a TC has.
 It is rewarding for both the contributor and the TC alike.
 For me personally, mentoring and seeing people level up their abilities more than makes up for the fact that I have less time to actually spend writing software.